From white pebbled beaches to majestic peaks dressed in vibrant flora, Kefalonia, the largest island in the Ionian Sea, is a slice of Greek paradise.

 Sami is a picturesque town on the east coast of Kefalonia’s main peninsula.
 The charming town has many fantastic eateries, such as Stoa Bakery, hailed as having some of the best homemade apple pie in the world.

-The lovely small beach of Antisamos, not far from Sami harbour, has been named one of the best beaches in Kefalonia thanks to stunning clear waters fringed with pine forests.
+The lovely small beach of Antisamos, not far from Sami harbor, has been named one of the best beaches in Kefalonia thanks to stunning clear waters fringed with pine forests.

 If you plan to visit Melissani Cave, Sami is a great addition to the day as they are close by.